PoQuatre/mern-monorepo-template/README.md

 │       │   ├── index.ts            # This is the entrypoint for the Express server.
 │       │   └── registerClient.ts   # This is used to register client the ssr logic
 │       │                           #    for the client.
+│       ├── .eslintrc.json          # This contains ESLint configs specific
+│       │                           #    to the server.
 │       ├── package.json
 │       └── tsconfig.json           # This contains TypeScript configs specific
 │                                   #    to the server.
 ├── .commitizenrc.json              # This is the config file for Commitizen.
 │                                   #    (see the `Tools` section for more info).
 ├── .commitlintrc.js                # This is the config file for Commitlint.
+│                                   #    (see the `Tools` section for more info).
+├── .eslintrc.cli.json              # This is the config file for ESLint specific │                                   #    to the CLI. (see the `Tools` section │                                   #    for more info).
+├── .eslintrc.json                  # This is the config file for ESLint.
 │                                   #    (see the `Tools` section for more info).
 ├── .gitignore
 ├── .prettierrc.json                # This is the config file for Prettier.